msb002/Acquisition/README.md

 This VI creates and continuously writes to the 'event log' (eventlog.json) which is critical for the post processing of data after aquisition.
 The event log contains information about the experiment (see Development) suchas when Vis are stopped and started, etc. Importantly, the Monitor Vi is used to write 'Test Case Information' to the eventlog.
 In short, instead of telling individual VIs to save files in specific locations, you just put the current test case's information into the monitor VI and the rest will be taken care of afterwards.
 See the [post processing](https://github.com/MHDLab/PostProcessor) page for more information.

 2. Set the test case information (found in `monitor.Vi`, which must be running) for your experiment.
-To create a new project ID, add it to `ProjectIndex.csv`.
 Files will saved or eventually post processed into the path `Z\Data\Raw Data\Todays Date\Project ID\SubFolder\Measurement Description`.
 Log files are saved under the path `Z\Data\Raw Data\Todays Date\Logfiles\Instrument name`

 3. If using anything that connects to the PXI chassis, Start `Senors\Chassis_Sensors.vi`.
 Set the sampling rate, and select the PXI cards and tasks to be used (or an Alicat sensor).
 Open NI MAX to see information about DAQmx tasks.
 Run Chassis_Sensors.vi, Data will begin logging.
 These VIs will now be run in the background for the rest of the experiment and should not be interacted with.
 4. Start any instrument Vis you will be using.
 Located in `Instruments\`